Speed limits in the United States by jurisdiction: 80 and 85 mph limits

-US Virgin Islands
+U.S. Virgin Islands

 For "motorcars, pick-up trucks, or motorcycles", the fastest speed limit in this territory is 55 mph and is found on one road, the divided highway and freeway known as the Melvin H. Evans Highway on the island of St. Croix.
 Outside of towns, these vehicles are limited to 35 mph unless posted lower, except on the above-mentioned divided highway and parts of Centerline Road, which is limited to 40 mph.
 Within towns, these vehicles are limited to 20 mph.

 "Motor trucks and buses" are limited to 40 mph on St. Croix's main divided highway, 30 mph on other highways outside of towns, and 15 mph within towns.

 Utah

 In Utah, there is a minimum speed limit of 45 mph on Interstate Highways when conditions permit.
 The maximum speed limit on Interstates is normally 70 mph in cities and, on most highways, 80 mph elsewhere.
 UDOT has now implemented HB83, raising the speed limit to 80 mph on an additional 289 miles of rural interstate, including I-80 from Nevada to mile marker 99, I-84 from Idaho to I-15, and I-15 between St. George, Utah and Mona, Utah.